Statistics of Abelian topological excitations: Framework for Statistics

-From Eq.~\ref{eqThetaInSecFive}, we see that $\Theta$ exhibits clear $S_3$ symmetry under permutations of vertices $1, 2, 3$: the subgroup $A_3$ preserves $\Theta$, while odd permutations map $\Theta$ to $-\Theta$.
-The vertices in Fig.~\ref{figCenteredTriangle} actually exhibit full $S_4$ symmetry, which is hidden in the explicit form of $\Theta$.
-For instance, a permutation mapping $0 \to 1$ produces a new expression $\Theta'$ that is not proportional to $\Theta$.
+From Eq.~(\ref{eqThetaInSecFive}), we see that $e$ exhibits clear $S_3$ symmetry under permutations of vertices $\{ \bar{1}, \bar{2}, \bar{3}\}$; even permutations ($A_3$) preserve $e$, while odd permutations flip its sign.
+However, the graph \hbox{\raisebox{-2ex}{ }} has $S_4$ permutation symmetry.
+Actually, the equivalence class $[e]\in T(m)$ has the full symmetry, but it is hidden in $e\in E_\inv(m)$.

-This hidden $S_4$ symmetry is restored at the level of statistics $[\Theta]$, as demonstrated by the following locality identities: